Increase Sales – Retain Your Clients By Retaining Your Employees

-“Most clients regard a revolving door of employee contacts as annoying at best, and a deal breaker at worst,” says Alicia Sinay, senior franchise development manager for MRINetwork.
+“Most clients regard a revolving door of employee contacts as annoying at best, and a deal breaker at worst,” says Alicia Sinay, one of our senior franchise development managers for MRINetwork.
 “Businesses are increasingly relying on relationships, and it’s much easier to maintain the relationships you’ve cultivated with your clients when you don’t have to brief a new person on your business goals every six months, or repeat work that has already been completed as a new employee is being brought up to speed.”

 While losing clients means a loss of income for your company, a high turnover rate has the capacity to be even more far-reaching and damaging in today’s candidate-driven marketplace.
 That’s why your strategy to retain clients should include retaining the employees who serve those clients.

 If your goal is to foster employees who are satisfied with their position, you should be aware they expect the following:

 - Ability to use their talent and skills in the workplace.
 Many of your people could contribute far more than they currently do if their managers take the time to tap into their skills, talent and experience.
 Whenever possible, allow them to focus their time and energy on projects they enjoy.
 Show employees you trust them by giving them responsibilities that provide the opportunity to demonstrate their capabilities in other areas.
 Your business may benefit from applying their knowledge and experience to expanded job duties.